JosephineHalbach/JosephineHalbach/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=900&lines=Cyber+Security+Channel+Account+Manager%7CSecurepoint+GmbH)](https://git.io/typing-svg)
 - Driving the strategic development and support of existing system house and MSP partners within the Securepoint Partner Program
 - Acquiring new channel partners, with a focus on SME-oriented IT service providers and system integrators
-- Providing expert consulting and sales support for Securepoint solutions, including UTM firewalls, Antivirus Pro, email archiving, mobile security and Awareness Next
+- Providing expert consulting and sales support for Securepoint solutions, including UTM firewalls, antivirus, email archiving, mobile security and awareness training
 - Delivering partner enablement activities such as webinars, onboarding and certification workshops
 - Assisting partners with proposal creation and technical consulting, while supporting the execution of key projects in close collaboration with presales
 - Planning and implementing joint go-to-market initiatives, including the effective use of Marketing Development Funds (MDF)